henrik-farre/ansible-tower-inventory/README.md

 * Set the TOWER_INVENTORY_ID environment variable with the id of the inventory you would like to use

-* List available tower inventories
+* List available tower inventories: `tower-inventory.py --list-inventories`
-`tower-inventory.py --list-inventories`

 * Set the TOWER_INVENTORY_ID environment variable with the id of the inventory you would like to use

 * Make sure `tower_inventory.py` is executeable and use it as an inventory file.
-E.g.: ansible all -i tower_inventory.py -m ping
+E.g.: `ansible all -i tower_inventory.py -m ping`